stonkmem/beebeesee-2021/README.md

 With **FACE**, they will be able to view thier audience's audiences reactions and will get essential information to improve thier movie production, using deep learning!

 ## But How does it work?
-We are using a Tensorflow
+We are using a Tensorflow Convolutional Neural Network with labels for the emotions.

 ## Trained Model Details
  - Convolutional Neural Network